 He said he understands that his management style needs to "keep pace with the times," and that he "felt bad" for causing trouble for his team and staff at Taiwan's representative office in Washington, D.C.

-He added that he is willing to improve his management style and communicate better with his staff.
+He added that he is willing to improve his management style and communicate more effectively with his staff, and called for an investigation into accusations against him in the local media, which he described as "pure fabrication."

 Yui's statement was released a day after Foreign Minister Lin Chia-lung (林佳龍) told lawmakers in Taipei that he would ask Yui to respond publicly to the accusations of workplace bullying.